gtema/openstack/doc/src/osc.md

 **Troubleshooting**

-If the server status does not change to `SHELVED\_OFFLOADED`, the shelve- offload operation failed.
+If the server status does not change to `SHELVED\_OFFLOADED`, the shelve-offload operation failed.
 Ensure that you meet the preconditions and run the request again.
 If the request fails again, investigate whether another operation is running that causes a race condition.

 Normal response codes: 202